Welcome to all who come in peace!

 Despite being witness to the horrifying and cruel death throes of the Old Aeon, we can see that there is something more beautiful, more authentic, more brave and right unfolding at the same time.

 And we, my dear ones, are the very ones who are birthing that vision.
 Yes, slowly; as slowly as the incremental steps from Solstice light to Solstice dark, barely noticeable on any given date, yet ultimately as different as night and day.

 So once again this year, together each week, let us in perfect faith and love spark and tend the flames of this necessary and inevitable rebirth.

 From our homes all across the sweet body of our Grandmother Gaia, holding sacred space with one another, it is time to prepare.
-Starting Nov.
-29, we will begin to make our final descent into the dark of the year.
+Starting next Sunday, Nov.
+26, we begin our final descent into the dark of the year.
 And in our re-emergence together, our vision will open to a new kind of light.

 It has become clear that we are undergoing a profound surrender, initiation, and transformation.
 Western culture’s 3,000 year old myths of separation, spiritual exile, and despair, plus all of the systems that hold those illusions in place, are crumbling.

 Together, let us be the builders and bringers of the awakening that reveals how profound interconnectedness is our truest Nature.
 We bear witness to the fact truth is sacred and Love is the greatest truth that infuses all.

 We therefore weave our prayers around the globe, with our wreaths honoring the great Circle that is the Divine One.
 Lighting our weekly candles with our awareness on the four quarter points, or whatever you name as holy, we anchor our vision into manifestation.